Nate Mason: Texas Legends

 On February 4, 2019, Mason signed with the Texas Legends of the NBA G League.
 Mason scored 22 points in a loss to the Windy City Bulls on December 20.
 He missed some time in January 2020 with a shoulder injury.

 Hapoel Eilat

 On January 31, 2020, Mason signed with Hapoel Eilat of the Israeli Premier League for the rest of the season.
 Mason averaged 11.0 points per game, 3.3 assist per game and 0.7 rebounds per game.

 BC Avtodor

 He signed a two-year deal with BC Avtodor of the VTB United League on June 26, 2020.

 Guangzhou Long Lions

 On October 30, 2021, Mason signed with the Guangzhou Loong Lions of the Chinese Basketball Association.

 Le Mans

 On July 25, 2023, he signed with Le Mans of the LNB Pro A.

 Merkezefendi Belediyesi Denizli Basket

 On November 9, 2023, he signed with Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL).

 Dubai Basketball

 On July 12, 2024, Mason signed a two-year contract with Dubai Basketball of the United Arab Emirates and the ABA League.
 He was the first official signing for the newly established club.

+Zenit Saint Petersburg

+On July 31, 2026, Mason signed a one-year deal with Zenit Saint Petersburg of the VTB United League.